 The Festival of Lights at the Jardin des Plantes in Paris (Yann Caradec, Flickr CC BY-SA 2.0)

-See Swan Lake Ballet at the Théâtre des Champs-Elysées
+See A Ballet at the Théâtre des Champs-Elysées

 The Champs-Elysées Theater is in fact on Avenue Montaigne (not far from the Champs-Elysées avenue).
-This December, Swan Lake will showing from December 24, 2019 through January 4, 2020 (no shows on the 25th or the 1st), performed by the Kiev National Opera Ballet.
-Check the calendar through December to see what else is showing.
-These include Christmas concerts, Mozart’s opera and a performance by France’s National Orchestra.
+Unfortunately the whole program for December 2020 had to be cancelled.
+But in December 2019, Swan Lake was performed by the Kiev National Opera Ballet.
+You can check the calendar here to see what is showing when you visit Paris.
+These normally include concerts, operas and ballets.